 The moral of the story?
 Go to bed and wake up at the same time every day, regardless of whether you're headed to the office in the morning.
 Experts recommend staying within one hour of your sleep or wake time to avoid too much disruption to your routine (so you can sleep in on the weekends, just not until noon).

-If you're still having trouble winding down on Sundays, consider adopting a few of these habits to kick-start your week on a better note, like preparing a healthy meal or taking an hour to organize the week ahead.
-That, or consider taking up one of these jobs where workers get the most sleep.
+If you're still having trouble winding down on Sundays, consider adopting a few habits to kick-start your week on a better note, like preparing a healthy meal or taking an hour to organize the week ahead.